Timendus/chipcode/fonts/thumby/README.md

 ![The visual result of the code example below](./pictures/code-example.png)

-You need to do something like this:
+And assuming that you have uploaded the FancyFont library and the Widewest font to `/Games/MyGame/`, you need to do something like this:

+**`/Games/MyGame/MyGame.py`**
 ```python
 # Fix import path so we can import files in our game directory
 from sys import path